jswaro/libfabric/man/fi_gni.7.md

 GNIX_FAB_RQ_NAMO_FAX (Fetch AND and XOR) and GNIX_FAB_RQ_NAMO_FAX_S (Fetch AND and XOR 32 bit).

+The `initialize_auth_key` function allows the user to initialize the user and provider registration limits for an authorization key prior to its first use.

 #NOTES

 The default address format is FI_ADDR_GNI.
 This is the only address format